Colin Pitchfork: Parole Board asked to reconsider killer's release

 He was jailed for a minimum of 30 years in 1988 for the murder of Lynda Mann and Dawn Ashworth.

+The 63-year-old was released from prison in 2021 but was arrested and sent back to prison two months later.

-He was granted parole following a hearing held in private in April.
+He was granted parole in June following a hearing held in private in April.

 In a statement on Monday, Mr Chalk said: "My thoughts remain with the families of Lynda Mann and Dawn Ashworth, whose lives were changed forever by the heinous crimes of Colin Pitchfork.